Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 To build up an attack, you must pass the ball properly when the opposition team serves it to your team.

-To receiving the service ball, concentrate on your hand location and use your forearms.
+To receive the service ball, concentrate on your hand location and use your forearms.

 The attacking team’s goal is to put the ball over the net in such a way that the defensive team cannot return it.